 Meaning of a budget – A budget is a description of spending and financing plans of an individual, business, or government.
 As a planning tool, budgeting enables managers to plan for the financial implication of the principal activities to be implemented in the organization.

-- Serves as a planning and control tool setting predetermined criteria against which managers can compare actual results of their performance
+- Serves as a planning and control tool by setting predetermined criteria against which managers can compare actual results of their performance

 - Serves as a tool of coordinating the activities of various functions and operating segments of the organization